 This White Paper is a collective work prepared by researchers of the Hubs of Illicit Trade project noted below, under the guidance of Dr. Louise I. Shelley, Director of Terrorism, Transnational Crime and Corruption Center (TraCCC) at George Mason University; David M. Luna, Co-Director of the Anti-Illicit Trade Institute (AITI) at George Mason University; and Judy Deane, Deputy Director of TraCCC.
-The White Paper synthesizes major findings and insights from the final report and the four regional reports on hubs of illicit trade prepared by international research teams:
+The White Paper synthesizes major findings and insights from the final report and the regional reports on hubs of illicit trade prepared by international research teams:

-- > Krylova, Y. (2023).
+- Krylova, Y. (2023).
 Smugglers' Paradises in the Global Economy: Growing Threats of Illicit Trade Hubs to Security and Sustainable Development.
 TraCCC. - Singh, R., & Lasmar, J. (2023).
 The Tri-Border Area: A Hub of Illicit Trade with a Global Impact.
-TraCCC. - > Krylova, Y., & Rico, D. (2023).
+TraCCC. - Krylova, Y., & Rico, D. (2023).
 Regional Hubs for Illicit Trade in Central America: Panama, Belize, and Guatemala.
-TraCCC. - Krylova, Y. (2023).
+TraCCC. - > Krylova, Y. (2023).
 Dubai: A Global Hub for Illicit Trade and Sanctions Evasion.
-TraCCC. - Shostko, O. et al. (2023).
-Ukraine's Illicit Trade Report.
+TraCCC. - Shostko, O. (2023).
+Ukraine's Illicit Trade Internal Report.
+TraCCC. - > Kupatadze, A. (2023).
+Regional Hub of Illicit Trade: Ukraine.
 TraCCC.